 Ali: When I was 26 I got my first job that paid over minimum wage.
 At that point in my life I had $43k in student loan debt, a car loan, and some credit card debt.
 I was very excited to have a decent paycheck, to start investing in retirement accounts, and to start paying off my debt.
 That’s also when I started letting go of my guilt and shame about being in poverty as a kid, and decided I was ready to start working harder on my own financial education.

 Alison: My moment was back in 2005 when I realized money and investing did not have to be scary or exclusive.
 I was determined to educate myself to a level where I wouldn’t feel stupid when I was meeting with a loan officer at a bank, or my human resources manager at work to talk about my 401k choices.
 Learning about personal finance was empowering for me, and opened the door for me to set my own financial goals.
 Realizing it was possible to take control of my future gave me confidence and helped me see past boilerplate, average ideas about personal finance.

-How has being LGBT+ impacted your relationship with money?
+How has being LGBTQ+ impacted your relationship with money?

 Alison: When I was younger I was not as confident about being an out lesbian in the 1980s.
 I didn’t speak up as much when I had questions.
 I was nervous about the prospect of standing out or bringing attention to myself at work.
 I felt uninformed and excluded from the world of money, and I hate the idea that so many other people in our community still feel that way today.